eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

     -   Have menu option to show input/output schema for ports that either expect or output a fixed schema.
     -   Support dependency connections between workflow nodes to specify non-data execution dependencies.

-v23.3.0 of eccenca DataIntegration introduces the following changes:
+v23.3.0 of DataIntegration introduces the following changes:

 -   The threshold field for distance measures has been improved:
     -   For boolean distance measures, the threshold is not shown as it has no effect.